 They were legally married in London in 2017.
 And the religious ceremony took place in Lima the following year.
 It was a three-day affair attended by European aristocrats and Lima’s elite.
 The ceremony in the basilica, located in Lima’s historical center, was followed by a lavish lunch at the exclusive Club Nacional.
-Afterwards, there was a reception at Beckermeyers House, owned by Alessandra’s family, and also located in the historical center.
+Afterwards, there was a reception at Beckermeyers House, owned by Alessandra’s family.

 The next day the real wedding party took place at the Museum Pedro de Osma, owned by the family, which houses the art collection of Alessandra’s grandfather.
 The building was commissioned by Alessandra’s great-grandfather, Pedro de Osma, a politician who founded the newspaper La Prensa.

 Christian and Alessandra live in Madrid and in 2020 had twins, a boy and a girl.

 * Hanover, Germany, has not had a king in over a century.
 If it did, Ernest of Hanover would be the king.
 He is also in line for the succession to the British throne.

 7. Duchess of Anjou Margarita of Buorbon.
 Venezuelan.

 Margarita Vargas Santaella is a heiress from Venezuela.